Menu Close

 23rd Finsmaka at NOA restaurant in Tallinn

-The top restaurant in or just outside Tallinn is called NOA, with a crazy good reputation and a sea view.
-Don't think it's cheap, and if you're eating in the summer, order well in advance.
-Don't forget the "SEXWITHEX" dessert if you're there.
-It is located on Ranna tee 3.
+The top restaurant in or just outside Tallinn is called NOA, with a crazy good reputation and a lake view.
+Don't think it's cheap, and if you're eating in summer you'll have to order well in advance.
+Don't forget the dessert "SEXWITHEX" if you are there.
+It is located at Ranna tee 3.

 24. Look inside the Telliskivi creative workshop (Fotografiska)